SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 # Functional Component

-A Functional component is a JavaScript function which, accepts single argument called props and returns a React element.
+A Functional component is a JavaScript function which, accepts single argument called **props** and returns a React element.

 Props stands for **properties** and is a plain JavaScript object.

-Here is a simple example of a React function that accepts **props** and return a div elemen.
+Here is a simple example of a React function that accepts **props** and returns a div element.

-The div element is a React element and is similar to **HTML** but it is called **JSX** - JavaScript XML.
+This is a React element and is similar to **HTML** element but it is called **JSX** - JavaScript XML.

 Using curly braces we can dynamically render the value of `props.name`.